Write a little about yourself. Just a paragraph will do.

 own a car and be career-oriented then we're probably not

-compatible.
+in your profile.
 Also I'm poly.

 Who are you looking for?